 The volatility index presented in Chart 35 and Chart 36 is an indicator of general market turbulence.
-The red lines provide a threshold by which to judge whether a day is an "outlier" or not.
+The red lines provide a threshold by which to judge whether a day is an outlier or not.
 The long-term chart shows that, historically, periods of higher turbulence tend to cluster in time.
 The clustering of turbulent periods means that if a particular day is an outlier, the following day is much more likely to be an outlier.
 Several days in a row of outliers are a strong indicator that market turbulence could persist for many weeks or months.
-Market volatility and turbulence spiked considerably during the COVID-19 pandemic recession in February through April 2020.
-Market volatility and turbulence have decreased since the recession, but there continue to be intermittent clusters of turbulent days.
+Economic concerns over central bank action needed to tame inflation and a slowdown in global growth are major causes of recent turbulence.